mreza822/ECS-273-Spring-2026-Project/README.md

 ### Start the Backend

-From the backend directory:
+From the server directory:

 ```bash
 uvicorn main:app --reload
 ```

-The API will be available at:
+The API should be available at:

 ```text
 http://localhost:8000